 Pratul: What is more important, revising the syllabus, or solving mock exams?

-Prikshit: That’s quite a subjective question, Pratul, one that rests on what stage of the preparation you’re at:
+Prikshit: That’s quite a subjective question, Pratul, one that depends on what stage of the preparation you’re at:

-- If you haven’t finished your syllabus, or haven’t done revisions, then writing mocks may not be that great an idea, because you will always be short on content, and that can lead to pressure.
-It is more advisable to revise your syllabus, under this scenario.
+- If you haven’t finished your syllabus, or haven’t done revisions, then writing mocks may not be that great an idea, because you will be unprepared to do so.
+This may lead to the development of anxiety and pressure.
+It is more advisable to revise the syllabus that you have already completed.

-- If, however, you’ve done the syllabus a couple of times, all you need is practice; mocks are exactly what you need to be doing now.
+- If, however, you’ve done the syllabus a couple of times, then all you need is practice.
+Mocks are exactly what you need to be doing now.

 Ideally, there should be a balance between the two.
-You should give a mock, spend time evaluating it, identify your pain-points, revise those concepts, and finally do some practice questions.
+You should give a mock, spend time evaluating it, identify your weak areas and revise those concepts.
+Finally, attempt some practice questions.

 Managing A Weak Subject